WaylonWalker/waylonwalkerv2/src/pages/blog/forestry-io.md

 ## Im Sold 💲

 At this point I am sold.
+This blog is now written from Forrestry, and I love it.
+It's great when I am away from my editor to make some progress on the go.
+If I decide I dont like it in 6 months, I can move on.
+All of my content is still in markdown on the git repo.

  Forestry.io is missing the nice side by side preview that netlify cms has, but honestly I have struggled to set that up to.
 If I am being honest I just play front end developer on the side and setting up a CMS is not something that I plan on doing every day.
 I am perfectly happy having some gui tools like forestry.io setup all of the configuration for me with just a few clicks.

 ## Bonus